-The Bachelor of Science Degree in Chemical Engineering will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Chemical Engineering degree.
-The Master of Engineering degree is accredited by the Engineering Accreditation Commission of ABET, Inc.
+The Bachelor of Science in Chemical Engineering degree will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Chemical Engineering degree.
+The Master of Engineering in Chemical Engineering degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

 Master of Engineering Program Educational Objectives

 The purpose of the five-year Master of Engineering Program is to bring together the faculty, staff, and capital resources to meet the following program educational objectives:

 Educate and train graduates with the academic background and practical experiences necessary to function as chemical engineering professionals at an advanced level in a modern, ever-changing world in accordance with the mission of the department

 Produce graduates who demonstrate competence by being selected for employment by high level industrial, academic and government entities